Starcounter/Docs/docs/guides/web-apps/view-attaching.md

 # View Attaching
-<aside class="notice">Converter functions are obsoleted and will be removed from Blender.MapUri in Starcounter 2.4.</aside>
+:warning: Converter functions are obsoleted and will be removed from Blender.MapUri in Starcounter 2.4 :warning:

 ## Introduction